Specific Suggestions for Course Continuity

 - Record the class lecture for students to view/hear later [Educational Technology has a limited number of audio/video recorders available to loan]

 - Narrate a slide show from home and put on your course website for students to listen to.
-Good description of how to do this is here, or contact Ed Technology staff to show you how.
+Our Educational Technologists can show you how to do this.

 Lab or hands-on classes